levnikmyskin/hyprland-virtual-desktops/README.md

 # Virtual desktops for Hyprland ![hyprico](.github/hyprland.ico)
 `virtual-desktops` is a plugin for the [Hyprland](https://github.com/hyprwm/Hyprland) compositor. `virtual-desktops` manages multiple screens workspaces as if they were a single virtual desktop.

+## WARNING
+You are on the `dev` branch.
+This branch unconsistently gather updates and fixes to follow `hyprland-git`.
+By unconsistently, I mean that there is NO GUARANTEE that this branch will work with `hyprland-git` at any given time.
+This plugin **DOES NOT** support `hyprland-git`, please refrain from opening issues if virtual-desktop does not compile with the latest commit on hyprland.
+Feel free to contribute to this branch via PRs though.

 ## Table of contents
 - [Virtual desktops for Hyprland ](#virtual-desktops-for-hyprland-)
   - [Table of contents](#table-of-contents)